Albie Thomas: Profile

 Thus Thomas lined up in the 5,000 final as the youngest and least experienced competitor.
 The main focus was on the rivalry that has already been established in the 10,000 between Vladimir Kuts and Gordon Pirie.
 Also in the field of 14 were Ibbotson, Chataway, Szabo, Tabori, Schade and Bolotnikov.
 He was up with leaders from the start.
 He was fourth at 1,000 (2:40.1).
 But the torrid pace of Kuts left him 5m behind the leading trio at 2,000 but still in fourth place.
 In the next K, as Chataway moved up with the leaders, Thomas (8:17) was six seconds behind the leading quartet, but only Szabo was with him.
 At 4,000 he was still in fifth place, now15 seconds behind Kuts, who was now out on his own.

 Over the last K Thomas and Szabo had their private battle.
 At the bell they passed an exhausted Chataway; they were now racing for fourth.
-Thomas held off the Hungarian until the last 150, but nevertheless finished in fifth place, which was totally unexpected.
+Thomas held off the Hungarian until the last 150, but nevertheless finished in fifth place.
+Such a high finish was totally unexpected.
 As a bonus, he had also beaten Zatopek’s Olympic record with 14:04.6.
 And to show that this great run was not a flash in the pan, he won a post-Olympic Three-Miles races in Sydney, beating the Olympic bronze medalist Derek Ibbotson.

 The next year, 1957, was a consolidation year.
 He improved his 3 miles by 10 seconds to 13:25.9 and ran a promising 4:01.5 mile.
 But there was no clear indication of the great year ahead in Europe.